The Satanic Temple

 What else do you think this section of the new member code is all about?

-A guess: The ex[?]-chapter in Boston got fed up and disregarded TST’s directive from May 29, 2020, about not supporting the Black Lives Matter movement, so on June 20, 2020, Boston posted to their Facebook that, yeah, the struggle for justice is an ongoing and necessary pursuit that should prevail over laws and institutions, and that means full, unequivocal support for Black Lives Matter (broken link)(archived) and opposition to white supremacy.
+A guess: The ex[?]-chapter in Boston got fed up and disregarded TST’s directive from May 29, 2020, about not supporting the Black Lives Matter movement (broken link), so on June 20, 2020, Boston posted to their Facebook that, yeah, the struggle for justice is an ongoing and necessary pursuit that should prevail over laws and institutions, and that means full, unequivocal support for Black Lives Matter (broken link)(archived) and opposition to white supremacy.

 With the new contract, now you’re in violation if you or your chapter speak out in favor of something Cevin and Lucien don’t approve of, and if you think it’s too ambiguous to conclude that’s what it means, the point of the power dynamics is that ambiguity always helps the people who have power and hurts those without it.